synup/nino/README.md

 # nino

 Simplifies collaboration and a better CLI for AWS ECR.

-Repository names are also namespaced appropriately.
+* Repository names are namespaced appropriately.

-Requiring everyone on team to learn and run docker & mile-lengthy AWS commands just to push image updates is mundane.
+* Does *not* require everyone on team to learn mile-lengthy commands.

+Here's a simple workflow:

 * Edit your `Dockerfile`
 * `nino build <aws-profile>` will build the image using docker